Skip to main content

 Frequently Asked Questions

-Is a will legally required to be notarized in every state?
+Is notarizing a will legally required in every state?

-Can I notarize my will using Remote Online Notarization (RON)?
+Can I notarize a will using Remote Online Notarization (RON)?

-How much does it typically cost to notarize a will?
+How much does it cost to notarize a will?

 Are you a notary?